 It’s never smart to begin a new relationship in a pressure-fueled situation.
 Rush jobs with new clients inflict undue stress on all parties involved and rarely lead to a positive outcome.

 4. The client says “This is a multi-million dollar idea – this could be a great opportunity for you!”

-I literally work on multi-million dollar projects that never brag about being multi-million dollar projects, and yet, John Smith and Jane Doe with a $100 budget seem to LOVE to tell ya all about how his/her idea is going to absolutely take off and if you’ll just work a little cheaper, or for equity stake, you’ll be a rich freelancer one day.
+I literally work on multi-million dollar projects that never brag about being multi-million dollar projects.
+However, John Smith and Jane Doe with a $100 budget seem to LOVE to tell ya all about how his/her idea is going to absolutely take off, and if you’ll just work a little cheaper, or for equity stake, you’ll be a rich freelancer one day.

 I feel like this doesn’t even need to be said – but it’s either a sign that your client is naively ambitious (not great) or nefariously trying to trick you into working on the cheap (even worse).